Are you struggling to keep your succulents alive?

 Let There Be Light! – We are lucky enough to have plenty of windows in our home which gives our plants plenty of varying degrees of light.
 Some succulents love direct light, causing them to flower or change brilliant colors.
 Other types of succulents will burn in direct sunlight.
 Typically, most succulents will be satisfied with at least 6 hours of sunlight every day.

 Use Quality Soil – The soil that I have had great success is one that is a blend of organic material, sand, and Perlite.
 Perlite is sometimes overlooked as styrofoam but it actually serves an important job to keep the soil fluffy for adequate air flow and keeping the soil from staying to wet.
 If the soil stays to wet it will get moldy and/or drown the plant.
-I use Organic Hoffman Organic Cactus and Succulent Soil Mix for planting my succulents.
+I use Nature’s Care Organic Potting Soil for all of my houseplants.

 Easy on the H20 – Succulents are not very needy and only require water once every two weeks or so.
 They require more water in the summer when they are in the sunlight for extended periods of time and less water in the winter.
 In the winter since it is cooler and there is less daylight the soil will stay damper longer Be careful not to over-water your plant because you could drown it or cause the roots to rot.
 If you are concerned about over-watering your plant you can fill a water bottle and spritz your plants once a week.**When transplanting your succulent it is important to make sure your soil is damp.